haowu97/netlify/content/posts/English/TOEFL/Writing/IndependentWriting.zh-cn.md

 - facilitate/ trigger / improve + communication/ interaction / socialization
 - share the same topics
-- help sb do sth/ assist sb in doing sth/ render assistance to sb in doing/ aid sb to do
+- help sb do sth/ **assist sb in doing sth**/ render assistance to sb in doing/ aid sb to do

 【Example】Do you agree or disagree with the following statement?
 Competition between friends always has a negative effect on their friendship.
 (16.07.02)